• OVERVIEW

 • Effectively use data, information, and technology to support decision-making as physical therapists working in complex systems.

-You will join a program and an interprofessional health sciences University community made up of a diverse student body and faculty, all dedicated to transforming the experience of health and health care for diverse populations.
+At SMU, you will join a program and an interprofessional health sciences community made up of a diverse student body and faculty, all dedicated to transforming the experience of health and healthcare for diverse populations.
 You will have multiple opportunities for hands-on, active learning during the classroom portions of the curriculum.
-These innovative learning experiences occur early and often, building on your strengths and challenging your growth as you become a physical therapist.
+These innovative learning experiences occur early and often, building on your strengths and challenging your growth as you study to become a physical therapist.

 Simulation-Based Learning

 High integration of simulated and standardized patient immersive active learning experiences are strategically placed throughout our curriculum, starting early and continuing often, in order to situate learning in realistic clinical scenarios prior to full-time clinical education experiences.
-The DPT program uses SMU's accredited Health Sciences Simulation Center (HSSC) for many of these hands-on learning opportunities.
-Students have lab sessions in the HSSC training rooms to gain familiarity with hospital-based equipment, such as hospital beds, gurneys, and patient lines/tubes, common in hospital, emergency department, and critical care settings.
+The DPT program uses SMU’s accredited Health Sciences Simulation Center (HSSC) for many of these hands-on learning opportunities.
+Students have lab sessions in the HSSC training rooms to gain familiarity with hospital-based equipment such as hospital beds, gurneys, and patient lines/tubes that are common in hospital, emergency department, and critical care settings.
 Students have simulated or standardized patient interactions, where actors realistically portray patients, in every term of our program.
-Additionally, we use the HSSC for high fidelity simulation experiences with simulation manikins, where students simulate work with critically ill patients or practice other hands-on skills.
+Additionally, we use the HSSC for high-fidelity simulation experiences with simulation manikins, where students simulate work with critically ill patients and practice other hands-on skills.
 In small groups, students practice patient encounters in a realistic manner, review their interactions via live and recorded video/audio, and debrief on the experience with faculty and student observers to learn from their successes and mistakes.
 Explore SMU’s Health Sciences Simulation Center in more depth

 Community Participant Labs